 In 2018 and 2019, DEFCON hosted two events in Beijing, known as "DEFCON China [Beta]" and "DEFCON China 1.0."
 The initiative to bring DEFCON to China was spearheaded by Ma Jie, who at the time served as the head of the Security Division at the Chinese tech giant Baidu.
 The Baidu, which had previously collaborated with and sponsored the Blue Lotus team, also managed the CTF competition featured in both events.
 At the 2019 edition, the top spot was claimed by the Japanese team TokyoWesterns, with the Russian team LC&BC securing the 2nd position.
 Chinese teams A0E and Never Stop Exploiting (University of the Chinese Academy of Sciences) achieved the 3rd and 5th rankings, respectively.
-The server is the securior of the Stop Exploiting (University of the Chinese Academy of Sciences) achieved the 3rd and 5th rankings, respectively.
+The Chinese Academy of Sciences and Stop Exploiting (University and 5th rankings, respectively.